 They are not a rare bred but they are uncommon dogs

 1/26/2014 12:41:06 AM

-Note: We provide the only safe marketplace for Shiba Inu breeders to list and rehome their purebred dogs.
-Breeders listing puppies on Next Day Pets are required to verify their identity for your protection.
+Note: We provide the only safe marketplace for Shiba Inu breeders to list puppies for sale to rehome their purebred dogs.
+Breeders listing puppies for sale on Next Day Pets are required to verify their identity for your protection.